 Brooklyn's cultural influence can be said to have had an almost global cultural influence.
-Brooklyn has left its powerful imprint in literature, art, Hollywood, television, Broadway, politics, business and influenced generations through its many larger then life Brooklyn personalities that have cut a broad swath throughout the world.
+Brooklyn has left its powerful imprint in literature, art, Hollywood, television, Broadway, politics, business and influenced generations through its many larger than life Brooklyn personalities that have cut a broad swath throughout the world.

 Brooklyn gave birth to the powerfully contemplative poetry of W.H.
 Auden, the raciness of Mae West, the beauty of Rita Hayworth, gangsters Al Capone and Bugsy Seigal, the seminal works of Norman Mailer, Arthur Miller and Joseph Heller, the humor of Henny Youngman, Buddy Hackett, Phil Silvers, Jimmy Durante and others.
 Musical maestros from Brooklyn include George & Ira Gershwin, Tupac Shakur, Carole King, Lena Horne, and Clive Davis.

 Brooklyn natives have traveled far and wide bringing with them a passion and a depth of feeling for interaction with the world around them.
 Brooklynites are sophisticated observers and very able doers.